Scone Baking Guide

 - Enjoy scones in the traditional British fashion by serving with Double Devon Cream or Clotted Cream.
-Both spreads are made from thickened heavy cream; Clotted Cream is tangier than Devon.
+Both spreads are made from thickened heavy cream; clotted cream is tangier than double cream.

 - Need to take a short break?
 Place pan of shaped scones into the freezer for up to 30 minutes before baking.
 This short rest relaxes the gluten, making scones more tender; and cold chills the fat, increasing flakiness.

 - Make scone dough up to three days ahead.
-Shape into 3/4"-thick discs, wrap in plastic, and refrigerate until ready to cut and bake.
+Shape into 3/4"-thick disks, wrap in plastic, and refrigerate until ready to cut and bake.

 - To freeze unbaked scone dough, shape into individual drop scones or disks (cut into wedges but not separated).
 Place on a baking sheet, freeze, remove from baking sheet, and store airtight in plastic.
 When you're ready to bake, place frozen scones on a baking sheet, and thaw at room temperature for 30 minutes or so, while your oven preheats.
 Bake according to your recipe directions.
 For details, read Freeze and bake scones.
 Mini scones may be baked directly from the freezer (no thawing needed); you may need to increase bake time by 2 to 3 minutes.